From mountain to museum

 John Oldmeadow hired Ian Wright, who was active with the Hobart Walking Club, to manage Outdoor Equipment and, later, hired Reg Morrow, a big wall climber with his bushy Afro hair style from Victoria to look after the climbing equipment.
 I, too, was hired.
 Reg’s younger brother worked at Outdoor Equipment and I recall, not long before Christmas one year, John Oldmeadow complaining that most of the bicycles he had bought to sell had been purchased by staff, including by the two brothers.
 Reg later became a Launceston magistrate.

 As bushwalking grew more popular in the seventies, Outdoor equipment opened a smaller shop in a renovated building in Charles Street, Launceston.
-Allgoods, an established clothing and tent retailer, opened a bushwalking shop at the same time so that the Outdoor Shop, as the Launceston store was called, didn’t have the spacialist bushwalking market all to itself.
+On learning of the imminent arrival of the Outdoor Shop in town, Allgoods, an established clothing and tent retailer, opened its own bushwalking shop so that the Outdoor Shop, as the Launceston store was called, didn’t have the spacialist bushwalking market all to itself.
 At the time there was an established, small retailer along the Bass Strait coast in Devonport but I no longer recall it or its proprietor’s name.

 Allgood’s shop is still there though on my recent visit I thought it looked a little crammed and tired.
 It has been joined in recent years by the big mainland retailers — Paddy Pallin, Macpac, Kathmandu, Mountain Designs.